The Shark SD120 is a medium-size CNC router made primarily for CNC woodworking by Next Wave CNC.

 The magnets let you easily remove the nylon brush skirt to change the cutting bits.

-With its 2.5’’ dust opening, you can attach standard shop vac or dedicated dust collector system with it.
+With its 2.5’’ dust opening, you can attach standard shop vac or dedicated dust collector system to it.

 If you primarily do woodworking, then you need to build a dust collection system to prevent your shop from being buried in dust.